 Dr. Bond earned a Bachelor of Science degree from the seven-year accelerated medical program at the Sophie Davis School of Biomedical Education, where she graduated Summa Cum Laude and earned her medical doctorate from NYU School of Medicine.
 She completed her training in internal medicine at NYU School of Medicine and in cardiovascular disease at Hofstra Northwell School of Medicine at North Shore University Hospital and Long Island Jewish Medical Center in New York.

 Dr. Bond is the author of several review papers referencing sex and gender differences and cardiovascular conditions that predominantly affect women, along with opinion pieces aimed at addressing health equity, reducing health disparities, and promoting the professional development of women and minorities in the health-science profession.
-She has a passion for advocacy of education and mentorship and has advised as an expert source through news and media outlets.
-Her clinical interests include heart-disease prevention, pregnancy-related heart conditions, and cardio-oncology and lipid disorders.
-Her research interests currently include the heart-mind connection, cardio-rheumatology and gender disparities in valvular heart disease.
+She has a passion for advocacy of education and mentorship and has served as an expert source for multiple news and media outlets.
+Her clinical interests include heart disease prevention, pregnancy-related heart conditions, and cardio-oncology and lipid disorders.
+Her research interests currently include the heart-mind connection, cardio-rheumatology, and gender disparities in valvular heart disease.